Gary Burgess: Illness and death

 In 1999 when he was aged 23, Burgess was diagnosed with testicular cancer, which spread to his chest and lungs, receiving three months of chemotherapy.
-In 2014 the cancer had returned to his lungs and in 2015 he had parts of his right lung removed.
+In 2014, the cancer had returned to his lungs and, in 2015, he had parts of his right lung removed.
 He underwent further surgery in August 2016 to remove cancerous tissue between his heart and windpipe.
 He went on to become a figure head for campaigns by cancer charities including Macmillan Cancer Support and Cancer Research UK.

-In 2016 Burgess began to suffer from exhaustion, brain fog, headaches and nausea.
-In January 2017 he was signed off work for 18 months and was eventually diagnosed as having myalgic encephalomyelitis (ME), also known as chronic fatigue syndrome.
+In 2016, Burgess began to suffer from exhaustion, brain fog, headaches and nausea.
+In January 2017, he was signed off work for 18 months and was eventually diagnosed as having myalgic encephalomyelitis (ME), also known as chronic fatigue syndrome.
 He set up a blog to share his experiences of living with the condition, and confessed to having suicidal thoughts.

 In October 2019, a CT scan showed five inoperable tumours between his lungs and around his trachea and oesophagus, requiring salvage therapy.

 On 3 November 2020, in the midst of the COVID-19 pandemic, Burgess was told in a video call with his oncology consultant in Southampton that his cancer was terminal with no treatment available, and that he would have six to twelve months to live.
 He retired from broadcasting in August 2021 to focus on his health and wellbeing.
 Shortly after his final ITV report and radio show, he was awarded a Silver Seal by Jersey's Bailiff, Timothy Le Cocq, in recognition of his contribution to island life.

 Burgess had been open about his experience of cancer through a blog, newspaper articles and television interviews and sought to address a taboo about death.

 He died from cancer on 1 January 2022 at Jersey Hospice Care, at the age of 46.

+Legacy

+A Pride of Jersey award was created in his memory, to be awarded to "an inspirational person who has selflessly stepped up to support islanders and bring people together".
+In 2022, the inaugural award went to Ben Mason who raised money after his 14-year-old sister took her own life.
+In 2023, it was awarded posthumously to Dean Lowe, an inclusion campaigner, fundraiser and disability champion.
+In 2023, the posthumous winner was Simon Boas, a humanitarian whose inspirational writings after his own terminal diagnosis were turned into a book.